flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 ## Migration guide

-If you are setting this parameter to true in these widgets, consider using ExcludeSemantics instead.
+If you set this parameter to true in these widgets, consider using `ExcludeSemantics` instead.

 Code before migration: